startin-blox/djangoldp/docs/setup_server.md

 # pip install -e djangoldp[dev]
 ```

-Then start a new djangoldp server with the matching config.yml:
+Then start a new djangoldp server with the matching settings.yml:
 ```
 ldppackages:
-  - djangoldp-account
+  - djangoldp_account
 [...]
 ```